 The Marion County Sheriff’s Office Evidence and Property Unit is only responsible for property/evidence collected by the Marion County Sheriff’s Office.
-If your property was collected or seized by another law enforcement agency within Marion County (for example: Salem Police Department, Oregon State Police, Keizer Police Department, etc.), you will need to contact that agency directly for the disposition of your property.
+If your property was collected or seized by another law enforcement agency within Marion County, you will need to contact that agency directly for the disposition of your property.

 The Evidence Officers do not have the authority to release property taken as evidence without prior authorization from the Marion County Sheriff’s Office case officer or the Marion County District Attorney’s Office.
 The staff in the Evidence and Property Room can facilitate the process for release of property, but they do not have the authority to determine what property can be released or when it can be released.